Last updated: Nov-26-2024

 You can initiate a force logout for an individual user to ensure account security.
 This feature is particularly helpful when you prefer not to require a password reset, or for users logged in via Google, GitHub, or SAML, who lack passwords, making it impossible to link session termination with a password reset.

-To force a user to logout, select Force Logout from the kebab menu at the end of a specific user's row.
+To force a user to logout, select Force Logout from the kebab menu at the end of a specific user's row in the User Management page within your Console Settings.
 This action terminates the user's active session within ten minutes.

 Deleting users